jerry81/codeingame/G05-cultist-wars/bronze/strategy.md

 - be able to get closest neutral to your leader
 - if Dist == 1 convert!

+- move helper?  first check if there is an adjacent cultist

 ## TODO

 - review A+ pathfinding